Healthy Spring Diet Tips

 By WeatherBug Meteorologist, John Bateman

-Despite a relatively mild winter for much of the country, the darker and colder days of the season can still lead to poor food choices and less exercise.
-With spring in full swing, it may be time to do some spring cleaning on your winter diet.
+Brrrr... what a winter it was!
+And as many of us know, the darker and colder days of the season can lead to poor food choices and less exercise.
+With astronomical spring now here, it may be time to do some spring cleaning on your winter diet.

-Diet: Many people tend to cling to "comfort foods" during the winter months, compounded with the tendency to over-eat during the holidays.
+Diet: A lot of people tend to cling to "comfort foods" during the winter months, compounded with the tendency to over-eat during the holidays.
 With Christmas, New Year`s, and Valentine`s Day now behind us, here are some tips to jump start your new eating habits:

 Make better food choices when you can.
 Try low-fat versions or low-sodium/sugar-free versions of the food you like.
 Select leaner meats and fish.
 Try to incorporate more whole grains and fresh vegetables into your diet, both which become more readily available in the warmer months.
 It can as simple as substituting multigrain bread, brown rice, or whole-wheat pasta for the "white" varieties.